noderod/greyfish/README.md

 ### Portable, transferrable cloud storage

-Greyfish is an out of the box, simple cloud storage framework.
+Greyfish is an out-of-the-box, simple cloud storage framework.
 It will store files and directories without changes on the go.
 All your files will remain protected and visible only to you.
-Keep your use data available in InfluxDB.
+Keep your user data safe and portable in a docker container.

 Powered with a wsgi server, access your files through multiple threads.
 Data can be easily monitored using grafana or any other app.